 Earlier this week, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) amended and re-issued a Ukraine-/Russia-related general license which authorized certain transactions related to derivative products otherwise prohibited by Directives 1, 2, and 3.
 The amended general license was revised to account for the decreased maturity dates relating to new debt (which became effective on Nov.
 28, 2017) in the prohibitions of Directives 1 and 2.
 Directives 1 and 2 were recently revised to implement the Countering America’s Adversaries Through Sanctions Act of 2017.
 OFAC also published updated Ukraine-/Russia-related FAQs and one new FAQ.

-Subscribe to our publications if you would like to receive information on the latest developments in international trade compliance and upcoming events.
+Subscribe to our free publications if you would like to receive information on the latest developments in international trade compliance and upcoming events.

 Unsolicited emails and information sent to Joiner Law Firm will not be considered confidential, may be disclosed to others outside our law firm, and may not receive a response.
 Just because you send us such an email or information does not mean that we

 agree to enter into an attorney-client relationship with you.

 If you are not already a recognized client of Joiner Law Firm, do not include in your email any confidential information.
 Instead, call one of our attorneys to discuss your legal needs.